Descent098/ezexcel/CONTRIBUTING.md

 ## Roadmap

-For current roadmap, and development planning details see [our roadmap](https://github.com/Descent098/ezexcel/projects).
+For current roadmap, and development planning details see [our roadmap](https://github.com/Descent098/ezspreadsheet/projects).
 This is how releases are planned and will give you an overview of what is being worked on for the current/future releases.

 ## Setting up your development environment

 ### Prerequisites

-You will need the following to work on ezexcel:
+You will need the following to work on ezspreadsheet:

 - Python 3.6+
   - Be aware some tests will fail on version 3.6 because of lack of dataclasses, this is fine